Wellness Farm Pool Members

 Please Click Here to download the registration form.

-*Please see note to parents on second page.
+*Please see note to parents at the bottom of this page

 Everyone under 16 years old must pass a yearly swim test before entering the deep end of the pool.